The Death and Life of Great American Cities: Proposed alternatives

 Her aesthetic can be considered opposite to that of the modernists, upholding redundancy and vibrancy against order and efficiency.
 She frequently cites New York City's Greenwich Village as an example of a vibrant urban community.
 The Village, like many similar communities, may well have been preserved, at least in part, by her writing and activism.

 Reception and legacy

-The book continues to be Jacobs' most influential.
+The book continues to be Jacobs' most influential, and was a finalist for the 1962 National Book Award for Nonfiction.
 It has been translated into six languages and has sold over a quarter-million copies.
 Urban theorist Lewis Mumford, while finding fault with her methodology, encouraged Jacobs' early writings in the New York Review of Books.
 Samuel R. Delany's book Times Square Red, Times Square Blue relies heavily on The Death and Life of Great American Cities in its analysis of the nature of social relations within the realm of urban studies.

 The book played a major role in turning public opinion against modernist planners, notably Robert Moses.
 Robert Caro has cited Jacobs' book as a strong influence on The Power Broker, his biography of Robert Moses.
 It also helped slow the rampant redevelopment of Toronto, Ontario, Canada, where Jacobs was involved in the campaign to stop the Spadina Expressway.